-U.S. judge orders halt to Trump asylum policy
+U.S. judge halts Trump policy of returning asylum seekers to Mexico

 While illegal border crossings were higher in the early 2000s, most of those apprehended at that time were single men, often from Mexico.

+“I’m crying from happiness,” she told Reuters.
+She is not one of the plaintiffs in the case.

+Orellana said she fled El Salvador with her 8-year-old daughter and 6-year-old son after she was shot by a gang member.
+She has been in Tijuana since January and has waited nearly two months for her first interview with U.S. immigration authorities.

-Reporting by Tom Hals in Wilmington, Delaware; Editing by Leslie Adler and Sonya Hepinstall
+Reporting by Tom Hals in Wilmington, Delaware; additional reporting by Andrew Hay; Editing by Leslie Adler and Sonya Hepinstall